haywhyze/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+  - Express Middlewares and Express Routing

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+  - Middlewares are functions that intercept the request response cycle to produce an output that could be the response returned or passed along to the next function in the cycle.
+They are executed in the order in which they are declared.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+  - A resource is the target of an http request call.
+It can be identified using Uniform Resource Identifiers (URI).

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+  - Status Codes (200 - OK, 201 - Created etc.)

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+  - An application can be partitioned into subapplications using Routing

 ## Project Setup